-We can now apply the symmetry reduction by our 1-dimensional group of translations to holomorphic Chern-Simons theory with measure $\Omega = \D^3Z\otimes\Phi$.
-In the usual way we will not compactify in the $\chi$ direction, but instead simply discard the divergent integral.
-This is achieved by contracting the vector $\chi$ into the Lagrangian density, which saturates the component of the measure in the invariant direction.
-We, of course, also assume that $\cL_\chi\bar\cA = 0$.
-We obtain
+We can now apply the symmetry reduction by our 1 dimensional group of translations to HCS with measure $\Omega = \Phi\D^3Z$.
+In the usual way we will not compactify in the $\cX$ direction, but instead simply discard the divergent integral.
+This is achieved by contracting the vector $\cX$ into the Lagrangian, which saturates the components in the invariant direction, and then pulling back by $\iota:\PN\to\PT$.
+We, of course, also assume that $\cL_\cX\bar\cA = 0$.\\